-The Gatti Law Firm and our Oregon rideshare accident attorneys are here to help you uncover your options after a bad crash in an Uber or Lyft.
+The Gatti Law Firm and our Oregon rideshare accident attorneys are here to help you uncover your options after a bad crash in an Uber or Lyft has left you injured and in debt.
 Backed by more than 45 years of legal experience assisting people in communities across the state, we are one of the most trusted teams for complex and high-stakes claims and lawsuits.
 You don’t need to risk your wallet just to discuss your case with us, either, thanks to our no-cost, no-obligation case consultations.

 Get more information about your Uber or Lyft accident claim by dialing (503) 543-1114.

 Uber and Lyft might try to make it seem like you can only sue your rideshare driver after they cause a crash.
 But this is not always true.
 Both rideshare companies actually carry significant insurance policies that can provide a large amount of coverage in certain situations.